RyanFDU/P1-Lanelines/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+One potential shortcoming would be what would happen when it comes to the challenge.mp4.
+When the car comes to a bend, both the lane lines will be a large curve.
+At this time, we can not easily draw the solid line with a linear equation, the output of challenge can be very unstable.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to use a higher-degree function for fitting instead of a linear one.

-Another potential improvement could be to ...